- The Admission process is currently open for Fall 2019.

 - January 7, 2019 is the deadline for submitting applications for Fall 2019.

 - The program accepts up to 16 students per year.

 - All information received with the application is confidential and not shared with any outside agencies unless there is a written agreement provided by the applicant.

-Apply Now: Turning Point Application Packet 2019
+Apply Now: Turning Point Application Period for 2019 has been closed.

 - Applications are reviewed by the Admission Committee once a COMPLETE application packet has been received.

 - Applicants who meet the criteria for the program will be notified, and invited for an interview with the Admission Committee.

 - Applicants who are chosen to move on in the admissions process will be contacted shortly after their interview to schedule another campus visit where they will partake in a shadowing day.